bahrus/be-observing/README.md

 The enh- prefix is there to avoid possible conflicts with attributes recognized by my-peer-element, in the absence of any [tender loving care from the platform](https://github.com/WICG/webcomponents/issues/1000).

 > [!NOTE]
 > This potentially could allow for a xss attack.
-For that reason, *be-observing* blocks setting innerHTML to an arbitrary string [TODO].
+For that reason, *be-observing* blocks setting innerHTML/outerHTML.

 <!-- ```html
 <input name=someCheckbox type=checkbox>